dmaccormac/robotool/README.md

 	C:\Data\Music,D:\Backup\Music
 	C:\Data\Pictures,D:\Backup\Pictures

-### Examples:

-	robotool mylist.csv
-	robotool *.csv

 RoboTool can be ran from the command line or by dropping a CSV file onto the robotool batch file in Windows.

 ## Configuration

-The following variables can be configured in the section labelled :vars Default options are shown below.
+The following variables can be configured in the section labelled **:vars** Default options are shown below.
 See Robocopy help for more options.

 ### Setting Options